13 Ways to Heal Anemia Naturally

 9. MCV: MCV stands for the mean corpuscular volume and is the average volume of a red blood cell.
 Low MCV is related to a microcytic, or iron deficient, red blood cell.
 High MCV is related to a megaloblastic, or vitamin deficient, red blood cell.

 The Phases in the Development of Anemia

 You can see the development of anemia on lab work in various phases.
 Once you understand these phases, you should be able to catch this condition much earlier than traditionally trained medical physicians.
 Here is the breakdown:

 Phase I: Early iron storage depletion is marked by low ferritin levels.
 All the other iron and blood markers are typically normal but may even be slightly high.

 Phase II: Iron-Deficiency non-anemia is marked by low ferritin, low iron, low iron saturation, and high total iron binding capacity.

 Phase III: Iron-Deficiency anemia (microcytic) is marked by low RBC, hemoglobin, hematocrit, MCV, MCH, MCHC, ferritin, iron, iron saturation, and elevated TIBC.

 Phase IV: Megaloblastic anemia is marked by high MCV, MCH, and MCHC and the individual needs B12, folate, and B6 (9).

-The Total Thyroid Panel that Dr. Jockers has approved for testing our clients, includes all of these levels as well as looks into other organ systems such as the thyroid, liver, cholesterol panel, inflammation markers, bacterial overgrowth, and more.
-The Total Thyroid Panel allows us to differentiate between causes of anemia.
+The Complete Thyroid Panel that Dr. Jockers has approved for testing our clients, includes all of these levels as well as looks into other organ systems such as the thyroid, liver, cholesterol panel, inflammation markers, bacterial overgrowth, and more.
+The Complete Thyroid Panel allows us to differentiate between causes of anemia.

 13 Steps to Heal Anemia Naturally